Software Alternatives, Accelerators & Startups

 • Element as a Discord Alternative

 Keep in mind Matrix is a protocol for messaging just like email is a protocol for mail.
 There's more than one client and Element just so happens to be the most popular one.
 A really good runner-up would be FluffyChat.
 Then there's Cinny.
-Source: about 1 year ago
+Source: over 3 years ago

 • Discord is changing the layout for the mobile app

 That's actually almost a ripoff of FluffyChat with the pull-up server list from Element's Android app.
 And given Matrix is trying to mimic the semantics of Discord servers with spaces, I don't even like those layouts.
 Gross.
-Source: about 1 year ago
+Source: over 3 years ago

 • Will be now, I can fill it.